ben-houghton/reference-architectures/compliance/uk-official/three-tier-web-with-adds/README.md

   Deploy  VNet network infrastructure|Enter resource group name during deployment Create VNet Peerings|None required|
   Deploy VPN Gateway|The template deploys an Azure environment with a public facing endpoint and an Azure Gateway to allow VPN setup between the Azure environment and your on-premises environment.
 To complete this VPN connection, you will need to provide the Local Gateway (your on-premises VPN public IP address) and complete the VPN connection set up locally.
 VPN Gateway requires local gateway configuration in the [/parameters/azure/ops-network.parameters.json](/parameters/azure/ops-network.parameters.json) template parameters file  or through the Azure portal.
   Deploying internet facing Application Gateway|For SSL termination, Application Gateway requires you SSL certificates to be uploaded.
-When provisioned the Application Gateway will instantiate a public IP address and domain name to allow access to the web application.|
+When provisioned the Application Gateway will instantiate a public IP address and domain name to allow access to the web application
   Create Network Security Groups for VNETs|RDP access to the Management VNet Jumpbox must be secured to a trusted IP address range.
 It is important to amend the "sourceAddressPrefix" parameter with your own trusted source IP address range in the [/parameters/azure/nsg-rules.parameters.json](/parameters/azure/nsg-rules.parameters.json) template parameters file.
 NSG configuration for the operational VNet can be found at [/parameters/azure/ops-vent-nsgs.json](/parameters/azure/ops-vent-nsgs.json)
   Create ADDS resource group|Enter resource group name during deployment and edit the configuration fields if required Deploying ADDS servers|None required
   Updating DNS servers|None required